 You can't set out on a road trip if you don't have a map.
 Everyone involved must know what you are hoping to accomplish and why it is so important before the project begins in earnest.
 The user needs should be identified by a Business Analyst and documented in a proper requirements document.
 This document should contain mockups of the screens in the system.
 This is the UI design and the UX design component of the specification.
 All application integration with other systems through APIs (Application Program Interface) should be described in the requirements document.

 2. Next, lay down the foundation of the system and create the database

 Once all key objectives have been decided upon, a framework can be developed upon which all future efforts will be built.
 This will make it easier to both maintain essential legacy functionality, as well as to more organically map processes to the new system.
 A database architect can design a SQL Server database that captures all of the data identified by the business analyst in the requirements document.
 If a database is not designed correctly in the beginning it can lead to numerous problems such as data duplication, inefficient slow processing of queries and desired reports that cannot be produced.

 3. Programmers should create one web page or functional area at a time

-Rather than creating one monolithic application in a technology such as ASP.NET where all features are tied together all at once, the core elements of the web development project can be created separately.
+Rather than creating one monolithic application where all features are tied together all at once, the core elements of the web development project can be created separately.
 This allows the workload to be distributed across several team members.
 That way, if testing is needed, or something should go wrong with one, it won't negatively affect the rest of the items on the to do list.
-Also, this fits well with an Agile Development Methodology of breaking a large project into bite size chunks (also know as sprints).
+Also, this fits well with an Agile Development Methodology of breaking a large project into bite size chunks (also known as sprints).